Arisify/Reddust/README.md

 </details>

 #### Known issues:
-- Entity will clip through the block when block's collision box raised up
+- Entity will clip through the block when block's collision box raised up (Only fixed for livings, not Item Entity yet)

 #### Credits: